• Skip to primary navigation

 Laid Back Beachfront Living – New Smyrna Beach

-The Old Florida experience is definitely alive and well in beautifully laid back New Smyrna Beach located along the Atlantic Coast of Central Florida.
-Located about an hour east of Orlando and just south of Daytona Beach, New Smyrna offers residents a close proximity to the bigger Florida cities without all of the hustle and bustle.
+The Old Florida experience is definitely alive and well in beautifully laid-back New Smyrna Beach located along the Atlantic Coast of Central Florida.
+Located about an hour east of Orlando and just south of Daytona Beach, New Smyrna offers residents close proximity to the bigger Florida cities without all of the hustle and bustle.

 Most of the things to do in New Smyrna revolve around the 13 miles of beaches that are known for having some of the best surfing in all of Florida.
 There is also a thriving local art community with tons of local artists selling their work in little shops right along the beach.